Ekeminifelix/alx-system_engineering-devops/0x01-shell_permission/README.md

-This project explains each file permission in shell.
+This project explains each file permission in unix shell.